Tse Chi Lop: Relocation and new venture

 While in Elkton, Tse served with Lee Chung Chak, a Hongkonger drug trafficker with dual Chinese-British nationality with whom Tse would later found Sam Gor.
-Lee was arrested in 1994 along the US-Canada border on the same charge, and would also end up being released in 2006.
+Lee was arrested in 1994 at the Canada–United States border on the same charge, and would also end up being released in 2006.
 Lee would be later extradited to Australia in 2022 like Tse after his arrest in Thailand, owing to his involvements in Sam Gor's drug trafficking operations.

 After his return to Canada, Tse shifted his interest to synthetic drug trade in the Asia-Pacific, as the demand of heroin has reduced and his existing Mafia-based North American distribution network had collapsed.
 Synthetic drugs, such as methamphetamine, has a higher profit margin, a simpler distribution network with less law enforcement presence, and an equally-steady supply from the Golden Triangle where he retained contacts.
 Following the end of supervision in 2010, Tse relocated to Hong Kong in 2011 with his family and formed Sam Gor that year.
 Business registration records showed that Tse and his wife established a shell corporation in Hong Kong that year with a residential address.

 In Sam Gor's early years, Tse pioneered a "guaranteed delivery" system by which his organisation would replace any seized drugs free of charge.
 This reduced the risks in the drug trade and immediately became popular with criminal groups in Australia, where Tse would later become the biggest drug supplier.

 Tse was also able to leverage his diplomatic skill to bring criminal groups previously at odds with each other.
 He successfully patched up the three long-opposing triads in Hong Kong: the 14K Triad, Wo Shing Wo and Sun Yee On.
 These three groups, along with Big Circle Boys and Taiwan's Bamboo Union, became the backbone of Sam Gor.
 He also recruited international criminal groups for Sam Gor's distribution network, from the Yakuza in Japan to the Satudarah and the Comanchero Motorcycle Clubs and the Lebanese mafia and other criminal families in Australia.